Spring Blooming Bulbs Enhance Perennial Gardens

 Get Early Spring Curb Appeal By Combining Perennials and Bulbs

-Our new Early Spring Blooming Bulb Collection offers an assortment of easy-to-grow bulbs that will come back year after year and naturalize (establishing larger colonies as they propagate themselves underground with more bulbs).
+Our Bulb Collections make it easy to plant beuatiful flower bulb arrangements.
+Our Early Spring Blooming Bulb Collection offers an assortment of easy-to-grow bulbs that will come back year after year and naturalize (establishing larger colonies as they propagate themselves underground with more bulbs).
 These small growing bulbs are fall planted and will bloom the following spring, to provide a pleasing mix of yellow, pink and blue colors to wake up your landscape after a long winter.
-The collection includes Tulipa hybrid 'Little Beauty', Muscari 'Delft Blue Mix', Daffodil 'Tete-a-Tete', Iris reticulata 'Harmony', Crocus 'Yellow Mammoth'.
+The collection, shown above, includes Tulipa hybrid 'Little Beauty', Muscari 'Delft Blue Mix', Daffodil 'Tete-a-Tete', Iris reticulata 'Harmony', Crocus 'Yellow Mammoth'.

 For the last twenty years, High Country Garden customers have enjoyed our professionally designed Pre-Planned Gardens in their home landscapes.
-These various pre-planned gardens have been put together using perennial plants and ornamental grasses to create pollinator-friendly, color-coordinated plantings that are matched for bloom times and arranged with proper spacing.
+These various pre-planned gardens have been created using perennial plants and ornamental grasses to create pollinator-friendly, color-coordinated plantings that are matched for bloom times.
 The Early Spring Blooming Bulb Collection takes the pre-planned perennial garden one step further.

-How To Plant Into An Existing Perennial Garden
+How To Plant Bulbs Into An Existing Perennial Garden

 When planting these bulbs into an established pre-planned garden, wait until after hard frost to begin.
 Cut back the perennials to give yourself room to work and a clearer view the ground.
 Then follow the steps listed above.